API automation can help you to take a product-led approach to your APIs that gets you to market faster while keeping your developers happy.

 You can automate API testing in three simple steps:

-- Scoping the testing – create a plan to define the scope of your testing, including any online API testing, and which API testing tools you will use.
+- Scope the testing – create a plan to define the scope of your testing, including any online API testing, and which API testing tools you will use.

 - Set up the tests – purchase and configure the tools you need, then create test scripts.

-- Run and analyse – run your first series of tests and analyse the results to ensure the tests are performing as they should and delivering the responses you need.
+- Run and analyze – run your first series of tests and analyze the results to ensure the tests are performing as they should and delivering the responses you need.

 Try to maintain the independence of each test case and avoid test cases including too many dependencies, as this introduces greater potential for errors.